stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## thank you

-Thank you for reading (and hopefully sharing), and thank you to Accenture for the wonderful memories and opportunities to learn.
+Thank you for reading (and hopefully sharing), and thank you to Accenture for the wonderful memories and opportunities to learn and travel.

-At #stratapp we are on a mission to make leading a company easier and more inclusive - aligning and motivating everyone on what really matters - here is a quick video on how we do that: [https://stratappsaas.com/blog/the-leadership-cycle/](https://stratappsaas.com/blog/the-leadership-cycle/ "https://stratappsaas.com/blog/the-leadership-cycle/").
+At #stratapp we are on a mission to _make leading a company easier and more inclusive_ - aligning and motivating everyone on what really matters - here is a quick video on how we do that: [https://stratappsaas.com/blog/the-leadership-cycle/](https://stratappsaas.com/blog/the-leadership-cycle/ "https://stratappsaas.com/blog/the-leadership-cycle/").